Citizen Science Lead

 - Build community.

-I began my career in the Invertebrate Zoology Department of the California Academy of Sciences as an undergraduate intern in the NSF-REU funded, ‘Summer Systematics Institute’, twenty years ago.
+I began my career in the Invertebrate Zoology Department of the California Academy of Sciences as an undergraduate intern in the NSF-REU funded, ‘Summer Systematics Institute’, over twenty years ago.

 As a native Californian, I am proud to have earned my B.A. in Integrative Biology from the University of California, Berkeley, my M.A. in Systematics and Ecology from San Francisco State University and my Ph.D. in Ecology and Evolutionary Biology from the University of California, Santa Cruz.